-Baltimore has more than 10,000 vacant buildings, concentrated in West Baltimore and other disinvested areas.
+Baltimore has more than 10,000 vacant houses, concentrated in West Baltimore and other disinvested areas.
 They cost the city $200 million per year in lost tax revenue and direct costs.
 Each one is a threat to health and safety.
 We need to stop homes from becoming vacant and intervene sooner when they are vacant.

 Two lifelong Baltimoreans.